Governance

 Global level

 The steering committee is comprised of the nutrition leads of 7 agencies, including the 5 founding members: the Food and Agriculture Organization of the United Nations (FAO); the International Fund for Agricultural Development (IFAD); the United Nations Children’s Fund (UNICEF); the World Food Programme (WFP); and the World Health Organization (WHO).
 The other two agencies represented on the committee serve on a 2-year rotational basis.
-At present, the International Atomic Energy Agency (IAEA) and the United Nations Environment Programme (UNEP) are rotational members.
-UNEP will soon be ending its term, providing an opportunity for a different UN agency to become the second rotational member on the steering committee.
+At present, the International Atomic Energy Agency (IAEA) and the CGIAR System Organization are rotational members.

 Meet the steering committee members